silvia-odwyer/photon/README.md

 - on NodeJS with WebAssembly

 ### Features
 - **Fast:** Photon outperforms even the fastest of libraries, including ImageMagick.
-On the web, its high-performance allows it to run 4-10x faster than JS for the web.
+On the web, its high-performance allows it to run at near-native speed.
 Benchmarks coming soon.
 - **Call with JS:** Want to use Photon on the web or with Node?
 Using a simple npm package, you're good to go.
 Get all the benefits of WebAssembly with zero-cost abstraction.
 - **Use Natively:** For command-line apps, native photo editing apps, and so forth, Photon's core codebase is in Rust, allowing for cross-platform